 To find out more on factory accident compensation claims and how to start one, please contact our no win no fee solicitors, who are experts in handling welding accident claims.
 You can reach them on 0131 555 7055 for a free evaluation of your circumstances.
-Or you can contact us through our form.

 In most instances, you may be entitled to compensation for variety of things including:

 - Any future expenses as a result of the injury

 - Home modification and care expenses

 - Pain, suffering and loss of enjoyment of life.

 If you have suffered a personal injury from an accident at a factory site there are necessary steps you must take for your claim to be successful.
 It is important to make sure any injuries sustained from the accident receive immediate medical attention.
 Not only for health reasons, but also because medical records and receipts are crucial evidence in your claim further down the line.

 You should also report the accident to your employer as soon as possible.
 By making a health and safety record of the event, you’re providing yourself with additional proof, making your claim process easier.